Samson Raphael Hirsch: Commentary on the Torah

 (Uebersetzung und Erklärung des Pentateuchs, "Translation and explanation of the Pentateuch"; 5 volumes published 1867–78), has been "hailed as a classic" since the publication of the first volume, Bereshit.

 According to Hirsch, the goal of the commentary was to expound the text by ascertaining the exact meaning of the words, their etymology, philology, and origin, and, this achieved, "to establish, on the basis of halakhic and aggadic interpretations, the Jewish Weltanschauung".

 A feature of the commentary is its analysis of the meanings and symbols in the religious precepts (mitzvot); see further below.
 This analysis, too, builds on the discussion of the Hebrew, while at the same time, it draws on the treatment of each mitzvah in the Oral Torah, intentionally consistent with the final application in Halakha.

 The commentary gained worldwide popularity for its scope of insight and information offered to scholar and layman alike, and is still widely referenced.

-Oral Torah § In rabbinic literature and commentary provides further context; and see also Jewish commentaries on the Bible § Acharonim (1600–) and Yeshiva § Torah and Bible study.
+Oral Torah § In rabbinic literature and commentary provides further context; and see also Jewish commentaries on the Bible § Acharonim (1600–present) and Yeshiva § Torah and Bible study.